 I am a strong advocate for education, women's reproductive rights, and common sense gun legislation.
 My children currently attend public schools, so I know firsthand the difficulties public schools are facing in Missouri, including low teacher pay.
 I am a strong advocate for public education, and I want to strengthen the public school system in Missouri, not weaken it.

-As a woman, reproductive rights are very important to me, and I will work hard to make sure that Missouri women have control over their own reproductive health.
+As a woman, reproductive rights are very important to me, and I'm working hard to make sure that Missouri women have control over their own reproductive health.
 Missourians have had enough of the government inserting itself into the private decisions between a woman, her family, and her doctor.

 Growing up in rural Missouri, I understand that responsible gun ownership is a cornerstone of our country and state.
 But at the same time, I know that common-sense gun laws are needed to keep guns out of the hands of dangerous people, and to keep guns out of schools so our children are safe.